If Beauty Is Skin Deep: Then Why Are People So Shallow?

 Laughing at myself is probably the number one way I do remain happy.
 For instance, I ran into the middle bar one day, and a guy was crossing by precisely at the time.
 I was mortified, but instead of getting flustered I just quickly said, "I have to do things like this to humble myself."
 He just laughed and warned me of the oncoming bar three feet ahead.
-Then of course the time I ran into a rack (yes aside from messy, I don't pay very much attention to wear I'm going, my husband thinks these are related).
+Then, of course, the time I ran into a rack (yes aside from messy, I don't pay very much attention to where I'm going, my husband thinks these are related).
 What was I saying, oh yes, one time I was with my parents, and I ran into a rack.
 I had two options, awkwardly smile and pretend it didn't happen or gasp in a mock yell, "Why would they put this rack right where people are supposed to walk."
 I chose the latter.
-My parents knowing I was joking just laughed and laughed, but there was two people who were just absolutely appalled by my behavior.
+My parents knowing I was joking just laughed and laughed, but there were two people who were just absolutely appalled by my behavior.
 This only made us laugh harder.

 Contentment: Now, I'm not saying I'm happy all the time.
 I get grumpy, just ask my husband and my mom.
 Two of the few people who see my not-so-happy self.
 I am content with my life, even though I wish we lived in a house with a yard, and I wish I could have children naturally.
 I wish I had cats that didn't poop.
 I want many things.
 But the difference between me and someone who is not content; I am happy with what I have.
 I know that I can't change the circumstances now, but I can work on changing them in the future.

 We're Not Alone